Troubleshoot your Salesforce connection

 2. Check that you are connected to Salesforce

-Go to the CRMs and Team Live Feed page in your Settings, and check to see that you're connected to Salesforce.
+Go to the Integrations page in your Settings, and check to see that you're connected to Salesforce.
 Click Connect to Salesforce and enter your Salesforce credentials: email and password.
 If you are unable to connect, please refresh your browser tab and try again.

 3. Check your sync settings